How to edit or add metric dictionary entries

 Use the METRIC DICTIONARY dialog to edit an existing entry or add a new entry to your metric dictionary.

 Open the METRIC DICTIONARY dialog.

-On the ADMIN > Metric Dictionary page, click ADD ITEM.
+On the METRICS tab of the ADMIN > Dictionary page, click ADD ITEM.

-Users with the Manager role can edit or add entries from the ADMIN > Metric Dictionary page.
+Users with the Manager role can edit or add entries from the ADMIN > Dictionary page.

 On a dashboard page, click the vertical ellipsis (⋮)